Social status laws in Japan

 1. The appellations eta, hinin and such are abolished.

-2. The statuses and occupations of eta, hinin and such will now be the same as those of commoners (heimin •½–¯ "ordinary people).
+2. The statuses and occupations of eta, hinin and such will now be treated the same as those of commoners (heimin •½–¯ "ordinary people").

 3. Eta, hinin and such will be enrolled in general peoples (population) registers (ippan minseki ˆê”Ê–¯Ð), and their statuses and occupations will be treated like those of others in such registers.

 Here are transcriptions and structural translations of both proclamations.
-The transcriptions are based on printed versions in HRZS, Volume 6, Meiji 4, page 337.
+The transcriptions are based on printed versions in HRZS, Volume 6, Meiji 4, page 337 (see "Sources" above).
+The transcriptions, translations, and comments are mine.

 1871 GCS Proclamations Nos.
 448 and 449